 - Tracking your steps

 Achievement gives points per completed task and once you reach 10,000 points, you receive a $10 digital reward through either PayPal or Gift Rocket.

-The app may not be the best paying platform to get paid to exercise, but it’s a terrific choice to help encourage wise living.
+The app may not be the best paying platform, but it’s a terrific choice to help encourage wise living.

 DietBet is another way to bet on yourself to lose weight and earn cash.
 You set your goal to start a challenge and split the pot with other winners.